tomhrr/p5-App-DVCS-Digest/README.md

 Depending on what has happened to the remote repository, the updating of the local repository may involve a merge.
 That merge will prefer the content from the remote repository, in the event of a conflict.

+If an operation against a given repository fails, then this will re-clone the repository and retry the operation.
+If the operation still fails, the original repository will be restored and the operation will be skipped.

 ### Example